NeurekaSoftware/Safeway-Coupon-Auto-Clipper/README.md

-# safeway-coupon-auto-clipper
+# Safeway Coupon Auto-clipper

-Clip all coupons for Safeway Just For U.
+Clip all coupons for your Safeway Just For U.